amineasli/sysconfig-snapshot/README.md

     # sysconfig-snapshot.sh --verbose

-You can also save the snapshot in a different file :
+You can also save the snapshot in a different file path :

     # sysconfig-snapshot.sh --output myreport